lokeshwarlakhi/Enhance-EDA/README.md

 - [histogram](https://seaborn.pydata.org/generated/seaborn.histplot.html)

 Go though the jupyter notebooks present in the repository to get better understanding on how each graph is used.

+---
+# Contributing <a id = contribute ></a>
+Got any ideas that you want to contribute to this repository?
+Sure, you are open to contribute. fork,clone,commit,send the PR.

+---
+Make sure you star the repo if you gain any value through this repo :-)
+#### Hail Data 🖖🏾.